 Human Genome Meeting (HGM)

-Human Genome Meeting (HGM) is a series of annual conferences organised by the Human Genome Organisation (HUGO).
+Human Genome Meeting (HGM) is a series of annual conferences organized by the Human Genome Organisation (HUGO).
 It started as a meeting dedicated for Human Genome Mapping.
-Over the years, with the completion of the Human Genome Project, HGM has evolved from a small targeted meeting into a mega scientific conference for all genetic and genomic researchers; an excellent platform for industry partners and bio-technology companies as well as pharmaceutical giants; and a fantastic reunion for fellow scientists and networking opportunity for established and young investigators.
+Over the years, with the completion of the Human Genome Project, HGM has evolved from a small targeted meeting into a scientific conference for all genetic and genomic researchers; an excellent platform for industry partners and bio-technology companies as well as pharmaceutical giants; and a fantastic reunion for fellow scientists and networking opportunity for established and young investigators.

 Like any other international meetings, HGM brings buzz to scientific communities and in recent years, such attention spreads to the hosting cities or countries as it is often perceived HGM as a recognition and promotion of the scientific achievements for the local host.
 It has been, no doubt, a great channel for HUGO to recruit members in the host countries at our HGMs.